Multi-factor authentication is widely deployed across Microsoft 365 tenants. Yet account compromise continues at scale.

 Once inside a tenant, attackers prioritize persistence and invisibility over speed.
 The goal is to stay present without disrupting normal activity or triggering security controls.

-Common post-compromise action include:
+Common post-compromise actions include:

 These controls focus on where modern attacks actually succeed, not just how they begin.